sonic-net/DASH/documentation/dataplane/design/dash-routing-guidelines.md

 This article explains the basic steps to build a **routing table** (also known as a *forwarding* table) and how to use **mappings**.
-It is important to notice from the get go, **routing** and **mapping** are two different but complementary concepts, specifically:
+The route is a concept of ENI/VNIC, not a VNET (i.e. the route table is attached to ENI/VNIC) It is important to notice from the get go, **routing** and **mapping** are two different but complementary concepts, specifically: